henrihakkarainen/service_manual_api/README.md

 Remember to shut down the containers after leaving the application so that the reserved ports are released:

 `docker-compose down`

+## Unit tests

+Some unit tests have been created for testing different API endpoints.
+These are not covering everything and more tests can (or should) be added later.
+You can run the unit tests while inside api-directory with command:

+`npm run test`

+If inside project root this can be done by a single command:

+`cd api/ && npm run test`

 ## Instructions for API testing
 ### Paths